Find, measure, or monitor an

 with the pancreas, such as

 Look for blocked urine flow in a kidney.
-A kidney
+If needed, a kidney

-Guide the placement of a needle or other instrument
+Guide the placement of a needle or other tool

 Look for fluid buildup in the

-needle during a procedure to remove fluid from the abdominal cavity (paracentesis).
+needle during a paracentesis.
+This is a procedure to remove fluid from the belly cavity.

 How To Prepare